Teen Alcohol and Drug AbuseSkip to the navigation

 - Experimenting.
 If your teen has started experimenting with substances, education through a school or community program may be all he or she needs.
 Some schools have programs for students with alcohol and drug use problems that provide support and drug education.

-Weekly use.
+- Weekly use.
 If your teen is abusing a substance at least weekly, some form of treatment is usually needed.
 It's important to pay close attention to your teen's concerns, which may be related to emotional or self-esteem problems.
 Find activities that your teen can substitute for substance use.
 Treatment helps motivate the teen to stop using substances and to learn skills to refuse drugs in the future.
 Family counseling should also be a part of treatment.

-Dependence on tobacco.
+- Dependence on tobacco.
 Your teen can get help to quit and prevent serious health problems.
 For more information, see the topic Quitting Smoking.

 Types of programs

 There are several types of teen substance abuse treatment programs.